zagor/wallconnector/INSTALL.md

 While you can set max current to any decimal value, the TWC only changes the actual charging current in bigger and somewhat uneven steps of around 0.3-0.5 A.

+The measured charging current never goes to zero while charging is ongoing.
+If you set max current to zero the car will still draw around 0.5A.

 The TWCs don't like very frequent max current changes.
 Try to let at least a couple of seconds elapse between each change.